Can an ex-employee raise a grievance?

-One of the most asked questions we’ve been asked lately is around responding to grievance from ex-employee.
+One of the most asked questions we’ve been asked lately is Can an ex-employee raise a grievance?.
 This may feel overwhelming as when you expect to go through a grievance procedure, you may not imagine it to be an ex-employee.
 However, in some circumstances, we recommend to follow your usual grievance procedure.

 Dealing with grievances from ex-employees can be challenging, but it’s important to address them properly to maintain a positive reputation for your company and ensure that any issues are resolved fairly.